 Business owners are overwhelmingly looking for SBA loans.
 Organic traffic to Finder’s article on how to apply for an SBA loan increased by 1,800% from March 2019 to March 2020.
 And an article on loans for businesses affected by the outbreak was Finder’s fourth most popular business loans page in March — even though it was published well into the month on March 10, 2020.

-Some lenders like Kabbage have also paused their standard loan programs to assist borrowers in funding through the SBA’s Paycheck Protection Program.
-It’s still unclear where business owners are going to turn now that the SBA has run out of funds for its Paycheck Protection and Economic Injury Disaster Loan (EIDL) programs.
+Some lenders like Kabbage have paused their standard loan programs to assist borrowers in funding through the SBA’s Paycheck Protection Program.
+But while the application deadline for the PPP has been extended until August 8, 2020, funding is limited.
+Programs like the SBA Economic Injury Disaster Loan (EIDL) are also widely sought after by businesses.

 How much are small businesses receiving through the Paycheck Protection Program?